Registration and login are required to submit items online and to check the status of current submissions.

 The discussion should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.

 In discussion, it is the most important section of your article.
-Here you get the chance to sell your data.
+Here, you get the chance to sell your data.
 Make the discussion corresponding to the results, but do not reiterate the results.
-Often should begin with a brief summary of the main scientific findings (not experimental results).
-The following components should be covered in discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what)?
-Do you provide interpretation scientifically for each of your results or findings presented (why)?
+Often, it should begin with a brief summary of the main scientific findings (not experimental results).
+The following components should be covered in the discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what)?
+Do you provide an interpretation scientifically for each of your results or findings presented (why)?
 Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?

 Conclusions

 Conclusions should only answer the objectives of the research.
 Tells how your work advances the field from the present state of knowledge.
-Without clear Conclusions, reviewers and readers will find it difficult to judge the work, and whether or not it merits publication in the journal.
-Do not repeat the Abstract, or just list experimental results.
+Without clear Conclusions, reviewers and readers will find it difficult to judge the work and whether or not it merits publication in the journal.
+Do not repeat the Abstract or just list experimental results.
 Provide a clear scientific justification for your work, and indicate possible applications and extensions.
-You should also suggest future experiments and/or point out those that are underway.
+You should also suggest future experiments and/or highlight those underway.

 Acknowledgements

-Recognize those who helped in the research, especially funding supporter of your research.
-Include individuals who have assisted you in your study: Advisors, Financial supporters, or may other supporter i.e. Proofreaders, Typists, and Suppliers who may have given materials.
+Recognize those who helped in the research, especially funding supporters of your research.
+Include individuals who have assisted you in your study: Advisors, Financial supporters, or many another supporter, i.e., Proofreaders, Typists and Suppliers who may have given materials.

 References